-Law Society Northern Territory congratulates David Woodroffe on his Appointment as NAAJA Principal Legal Officer
+Law Society NT congratulates David Woodroffe on his appointment as NAAJA Principal Legal Officer

 Mr Woodroffe has been a member of the Society’s Council since 2014.
 During that time, he has been the chairman of the Society’s Reconciliation Action Plan Implementation Committee and the Society’s representative on the Law Council of Australia’s Criminal Law Committee.
 He was awarded the prestigious Indigenous Legal professional of the year award in 2013.